davec/openbrewcomp/README.markdown

   another set of entries as part of a team can create separate entrant records and register the corresponding entries under the appropriate entrant record.
-+ Automatically generated bottle labels, either individually or combined into a single PDF file, that includes the brewer’s information and the assigned registration code for each entry.
++ Automatically generated bottle labels, either individually or combined into a single PDF file, that includes the brewer&rsquo;s information and the assigned registration code for each entry.

 For the competition organizer, the OpenBrewComp system offers